DSR-RHIT/me447-visualizing-data/cm/week-10_assignments.md

 week 10
 -------

+Portfolio progress.
+By the end of the week you should be

+-   Preparing to submit your completed portfolio, due during finals week.
+-   Reviewing the [portfolio requirements](folio-01_portfolio-requirements.md) and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

+Roundtables

+-   Spence (2006) William Playfair.
+[Written response](read-01_reading-response-form.pdf) required for discussion.

 Reading

 -   Robbins (2013) Ch 10: Questions and answers
--   Spence (2006) William Playfair.
-[Written response](read-01_reading-response-form.pdf) required for discussion.

-Submissions

--   Prepare to submit your completed portfolio, due during finals week.
--   Please review the [portfolio requirements](folio-01_portfolio-requirements.md) and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.
+Lecture slides

+-   something
+-   something else

 bibliography
 ------------